bobthecat/ngs_practical/readme.md

 **[Q] Which level of stringency is the most accurate?**

-**5)	Extracting peak associated genes using R.**
+### 5)	Extracting peak associated genes using R

 We will now attempt to extract the genes associated to the peaks found by MACS2.
-For this purpose we use a R package called `ChIPpeakAnno`.
+For this purpose we use a R package called `[ChIPpeakAnno](http://www.bioconductor.org/packages/2.12/bioc/html/ChIPpeakAnno.html "Bioconductor - ChIPpeakAnno")`.
 A peak is associated to a gene by looking at his position compared to the Transcription Start Site (TSS) of the neighbouring genes.
 A peak can be associated to more than one gene.

 The instruction how to use the R package are describe in the help of the `ChIPpeakAnno` package and the commands ran to generate the gene list of today are in the `bed2gene.r` and `library.r` files in the gitHub repository.
 Briefly, there are several steps from peak to gene association to gene annotation with correct IDs and symbols.